- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Selwyn Sykes Cambridge Masters Studentship in Italian Studies

-The Sykes Studentship enters its seventh year at Selwyn, offering a studentship for a UK MPhil student focusing on Italian studies for entry in October 2023.
-The Studentship is open to exceptionally well-qualified candidates, of outstanding academic potential, who intend to study at the College for an MPhil with a focus on Italian Studies.
+The Sykes Studentship enters its eight year at Selwyn, offering two studentships for UK MPhil students focusing on Italian studies for entry in October 2025.
+The Studentships is open to exceptionally well-qualified candidates, of outstanding academic potential, who intend to study at the College for an MPhil with a focus on Italian Studies.
 Postgraduates of any University may apply.
 Eligible applicants must have applied for admission, or already received an offer of admission to the University of Cambridge.
-The Studentship will be tenable for one year in the case of an MPhil.
+The Studentships will be tenable for one year in the case of an MPhil.

 Hamilton Cambridge International Scholarship